awslabs/aws-well-architected-labs/Security/200_Automated_Deployment_of_VPC/Lab_Guide.md

 ![cloudformation-vpc-params](Images/cloudformation-vpc-params.png)

 7. At the bottom of the page click **Next**.
-8. In this lab, we won't add any tags or other options.
+8. In this lab, we won't add any tags, permissions or advanced options.
 Click **Next**.
 Tags, which are key-value pairs, can help you identify your stacks.
 For more information, see [Adding Tags to Your AWS CloudFormation Stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide//cfn-console-add-tags.html).
 9. Review the information for the stack.
 When you're satisfied with the configuration, check **I acknowledge that AWS CloudFormation might create IAM resources with custom names** then click **Create stack**.

 ![cloudformation-vpc-createstack-final](Images/cloudformation-vpc-createstack-final.png)

 10. After a few minutes the final stack status should change from *CREATE_IN_PROGRESS* to *CREATE_COMPLETE*.
 You have now created the VPC stack (well actually CloudFormation did it for you).
+11. Now you have a new VPC, check out [200_Automated_Deployment_of_EC2_Web_Application](../200_Automated_Deployment_of_EC2_Web_Application/README.md) to deploy a web application inside it.

 ## 3. Knowledge Check <a name="knowledge_check"></a>